MobiSurvStd/MobiSurvStd/docs/src/format/trips.md

 - **Modalities:**
   - `"home:main"`: the person is at their usual home location
   - `"home:secondary"`: the person is at a secondary home
-  - `"work:declared"`: the person is working at the usual workplace
+  - `"work:usual"`: the person is working at the usual workplace
   - `"work:telework"`: the person is working from home
   - `"work:secondary"`: the person is working at a secondary workplace
   - `"work:business_meal"`: the person is having a meal in a business context